Summer Rowing CampS for

 • Monday - Friday 9 AM - 11:30 AM

 • There is zero experience necessary to enroll in this camp.
-Learn to Row Camp will feature foundational basics of the sweep rowing stroke in an 8-person boat.
+Learn to Row Camp will feature the foundational basics of the sweep rowing stroke in an 8-person boat.
 We will teach your athlete everything they need to know, from how to carry a boat, the terminology used, basic warm-up and cool-down exercises, and teamwork.
 Rowing machines and stationary bikes will be incorporated into daily camp activities.

 • Monday - Friday 12 PM - 2:30 PM

 • There is zero experience necessary to enroll in this camp.
-Learn to Row Camp will feature foundational basics of the sweep rowing stroke in an 8-person boat.
+Learn to Row Camp will feature the foundational basics of the sweep rowing stroke in an 8-person boat.
 We will teach your athlete everything they need to know, from how to carry a boat, the terminology used, basic warm-up and cool-down exercises, and teamwork.
 Rowing machines and stationary bikes will be incorporated into daily camp activities.

 Please review the USRowing Safety Video before your first day of camp.